jeffbski/redux-logic/examples/countdown/README.md

 It showcases some of the declarative functionality built into redux-logic, so simply by specifying a cancelType, we enable this code to be cancellable.
 No code had to be written by us to leverage that functionality.

 Finally this also shows how to use dispatch for a long running task with multiple dispatches.
-To perform multiple dispatches, pass a true for the second argument allowMore.
+To perform multiple dispatches, pass `{ allowMore: true }` for the second argument `options`.
 Alternatively you can simply dispatch an observable.
+See [Advanced usage in the API docs](../../docs/api.md#advanced-usage)

 ```js